sanger/traction-service/DPL-478-todo.md

 - Validate used_by known?
 - If the upload fails then there should be some feedback giving reasons as to why it has failed with an indication of where it has failed
 - There should be wiggle room if the use tries to upload previously recorded records.
 Rather than failing it will just create a new record.
 The qc results table is idempotent so should not overwrite amend or delete.
+- Add tests
+- Refactor Validation
+- If the upload is successful there should be some feedback indicating that it is a success

-* An agreed message format to send the qc results to the warehouse
+- An agreed message format to send the qc results to the warehouse
-* A handler to send the message to the warehouse
+- A handler to send the message to the warehouse

 ## Tasks To Do

-- Add tests
-- Refactor CSV conversion?
-- Refactor Validation?
 - Check deleting QC Result, what happens/ should happen
-- If the upload is successful there should be some feedback indicating that it is a success along with an indication of how many qc results have been created